 As we get older, there arises a need of extra help around home or we may need expert care full time.
 There may be times when we find it difficult to do the things we’ve always done, whether that’s completing household tasks, looking after yourself so that we look and feel our best or getting out and about to do the things we enjoy.
 We do understand and respect your requirements and thus we’re here to cater all your needs.
 There is a prediction by Australian government that “by 2050, over 3.5 million Australians are expected to use aged care services each year”.
 To carry this out successfully we want you to know the processes it takes to choose a Home Care Provider.

 What is a home care package?

-- Utilise your referral code– Give a referral code to your new provider.
-This is on a letter sent to you by the Department of Health at the end of 2016.
+- Utilise your referral code – Give a referral code to your new provider.
+This is on a letter sent to you by the Department of Health.
 Your new provider needs this code to make sure the subsidy is paid to them; you can’t switch providers without this.

 Make sure you thoroughly know about Home Care provider: